 Whilst in Genoa, you must try the famous Pesto a la Genovese.
 After all, this is where Pesto was born and it is deliciously excellent.
 Buy a jar or two to take home – it’s sold everywhere.

 Other shops of interest

-- Palma Nunziata (Genova Via P E Bensa 36/38) – Great shoes for men and women; shop is rammed.
-Bought Italian made leather boots here for around €67 but there’s cheaper Chinese-made if you’re interested.
+Along Genova Via P E Bensa 36/38, this shop offers great shoes for men and women.
+The shop is bustling with locals.
+Picked up Italian made leather boots for around €67 but there are cheaper Chinese-made, if you’re interested.

-- Ferramenta Morchio (P. ZZA Banchi 15R) – A small rammed shop with barely an isle big enough for a mouse to scurry through.
-However, this hardware shop sells most things and is that packed with locals that you need to take a number (like in a delicatessen) to be served.
+On Piazza Banchi 15R, you’ll find this small rammed full hardware shop with barely an isle big enough for a mouse to scurry through.
+Although this shop sells most things and is that packed with locals that you need to take a number to be served.

-- Yves Rocher – Via XX Settembre 143 – I used these all-natural products from France in Australia for a very long time, but no longer can buy it in Australia.
-So, whenever I see a store, I go crazy.
+On via XX Settembre 143 for all-natural products from France.
+Using Yves Rocher products in Australia for a very long time, but no longer able to buy it there, whenever I see a store I go crazy.
 Poland is very cheap but this store in Genoa is the cheapest I’ve found in the world, so far.

 The Centrol Commerciale L’Aquilone on via Romairone 10 is massive.
 Shame we only have half an hour to get our motorhome bits as we’re off to dinner, otherwise, would spend a lot more money.

 Even bought snow chains for Reg – these and a snow shovel are compulsory during winter months in Italy.